Ringling Bros. and Barnum & Bailey Circus: Feld family

 In 1968, with the craft of clowning seemingly neglected and with many of the clowns in their 50s, he established the Ringling Bros. and Barnum & Bailey Clown College.
 Circus Williams, a circus in Europe was purchased for $2 million just to have its star animal trainer, Gunther Gebel-Williams, for the core of his revamped circus.
 Soon, he split the show into two touring units, Red and Blue, which could tour the country independently.
 The separate tours could also offer differing slates of acts and themes, enabling circus goers to view both tours where possible..
 Also in 1968, Feld hired The King Charles Troupe, a unicycle club from The Bronx and the first ever African-American circus troupe, to perform unicycle basketball for 18 years with the circus.
 Performing unicyclists also included Ted Jorgensen.

 The company was taken public in 1969.
 In 1970, Feld's only son Kenneth joined the company and became a co-producer.
-The circus was sold to the Mattel company in 1971 for $40 million, with the Feld family retained as management.
+The circus was sold to the Mattel company in 1971 for $40,000,000 (equal to $ today), with the Feld family retained as management.

 After Walt Disney World opened near Orlando, Florida, in 1971, the circus attempted to cash in on the resulting tourism surge by opening Circus World theme park in nearby Haines City, which broke ground in April 1973.
 The theme park was expected to become the circus's winter home as well as to have the Clown College located there.
-Mattel placed the circus corporation up for sale in December 1973 despite its profit contributions, as Mattel as a whole had a $29.9 million loss in 1972.
+Mattel placed the circus corporation up for sale in December 1973 despite its profit contributions, as Mattel as a whole had a $29.9 million loss (equal to $ today) in 1972.
 The park's opening was delayed until February 1974.